Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 - Enhanced Factory:
   - The Cam.
 Net.'s located in objective rooms have been removed, only the corridors are available.
   - Spies can no longer climb back up to Main Hall's coop objective once dropping into the room located behind the PC.
-  - The explosive barrels located in the Machine Room will no longer cause a major explosion.
+  - The explosive barrels located in the Machine Room no longer cause a major explosion.
   - The corner vent has been removed near the bottom Machine Room objective.
   - Spies can now open Corridor B’s door on both sides.
   - The mechanical digger has been raised to 5 seconds to activate.
-  - Transformer Room’s electric currents will damage players 25 hit points per second instead of instantly killing players.
+  - Transformer Room's electric currents damage players 25 hit points per second instead of instantly killing players.
   - A new ladder is located on the side of the Mechanical Digger Room objective's structure.
   - A new ladder bridge at the top Mechanical Digger Room ledge has been added.
   - Mechanical Digger Room’s lights duration has been increased to 90 seconds when the generators are activated.